10 Ways to Speed-Heal Your Gut

 Speed-Heal Strategy #5: Take the Right Supplements

-In addition to other supplements I’ve mentioned (Omega Plus and Flora Harmony), you’ll want to take a quality digestive enzyme to help break down food and support gut healing.
+In addition to other supplements I’ve mentioned, you’ll want to take a quality digestive enzyme to help break down food and support gut healing.

 Protein First Enzymes combines digestive enzymes and select botanicals to help promote efficient digestion of fats, carbohydrates, and proteins (even problem proteins like gluten).*